enricogallesio/DIYWeatherStation/README.md

 More details coming soon on: http://sites.google.com/site/iz1zckweb/

 LICENSE:
-EXPEPT FOR ALL PARTS OF CODE I GOT ONLINE where other license restrictions may apply (that's a lot!
+EXEPT FOR ALL PARTS OF CODE I GOT ONLINE where other license restrictions may apply (that's a lot!
 See Credits below) this project is released under The MIT License (MIT) http://opensource.org/licenses/MIT The above copyright notice  shall be included in all copies or substantial portions of this Software.